 - Cremation with a Memorial Service: This is often a more mid-range option, costing between $2,000 and $6,000.
 The cost variation depends largely on whether you use a funeral home’s chapel or a private venue.

-- Celebration of Life: This is the most "variable" category.
+- Celebration of Life: This is the most variable category.

 - Simple Gathering: A potluck at a family home or a public park can cost under $1,000.

-- Standard Event: Hiring a venue and professional catering typically averages $3,000 to $10,000.
+- Standard Event: Hiring a venue with professional catering typically runs $3,000 to $10,000.

-2025–2026 Industry Trends
+Current Industry Trends

 The Rise of Eco-Friendly Options